lgalaz/fullstack-javascript/react/Error_Boundaries/explanation.md

 Explanation: calling `setResetKey(k => k + 1)` increments the `key` prop.
 Changing the `key` forces React to unmount and remount `ErrorBoundary`, resetting its internal error state and re-rendering its children.

 Note: `key` is a special React prop used for element identity during reconciliation.
 It is not passed to the component via `props`.
+You commonly use `key` when rendering lists (e.g., `items.map(...)`), when returning arrays of siblings, when rendering lists of fragments, and when you intentionally want to force a remount by changing the `key`.

 ## Placement